Torehirth/development-platforms-ca/README.md

 Express.js • TypeScript • MySQL

-This backend application is built with **Express.js**, **TypeScript**, and **MySQL**.
+This project is about creating a backend REST API, built with Express.js, TypeScript, and MySQL as part of the Development Platforms CA.

-It is designed as a clean, beginner-friendly structure that follows good conventions for separation of concerns, making it easy to understand, maintain, and extend.
+The application focuses on core backend concepts such as authentication, protected routes, database relations, and clean project structure.

 The backend supports:

 - User registration and login
-- Password hashing
+- Password hashing with bcrypt
-- Authentication using JWT tokens
+- Authentication using JWT
-- Managing articles/posts
+- Creating and retrieving articles/posts
-- SQL-based data storage
+- SQL-based relational data storage
-- Organized endpoints and logic separation
+- Organized routes and middleware

 ---